 Many alumni facilitators highlight how their experience in the program was a starting point for their career and how they leveraged their D.C. internship into a future internship or full-time job.

 Program alumni can be a valuable connection both professionally and socially during your time in DC and beyond.
 Alumni represent many fields including international affairs, business, public policy, and the media.
-Our alumni network of over 18,000 stretches across the globe.
+Our alumni network of more than 18,000 stretches across the globe.
 Many students stay in touch with alumni long after the program has ended and utilize them as resources throughout their career.

 “I am so grateful for the opportunities the program provided to me.
 I now get to join an alumni network of individuals with similar interests, many of whom work in D.C.
 I am now connected to so many people who are eager to help a fellow member of the TFAS Alumni Network.”Jennifer Hudson, Wheaton College